On February 15, 1974, "Burn", the eighth studio album of "Deep Purple", was released.

 Then there's the Funky and cool "Sail Away".
 It has a slow and weary bass riff and a great sound that at times is reminiscent of the way "Ritchie Blackmore's Rainbow" will sound a few years later, with "Stargazer", especially in Ritchie Blackmore's amazing solo that accompanies us at the end of the song.
 How great David Coverdale sounds here in the low tones.
 He is simply a tremendous singer with a unique and mesmerizing voice.
 And there's Ian Paice's amazing drumming in the famous "You Fool No One" and of course the immortal "Mistreated" - a Blues-Rock masterpiece with the iconic and sweeping riff that Blackmore wrote during the "Machine Head", recruiting Coverdale to write the lyrics.

 The album also includes the instrumental track "A200". a symphonic piece with touches of prog, led by Jon Lord's amazing keyboard work.
 And for those who are wondering what the "A200" means, then this is a shampoo for treating lice, yes, yes.

 After it's release, the album received mixed reviews, most of which praised the new and melodic sound.
-This album was of course a great success, it jumped to third place in the English charts and to the ninth place in the American Billboard 200, while in countries like Germany, Austria, Norway and Denmark it occupies the top of the charts.
+This album was, of course, a great success, it jumped to third place in the English charts and to ninth place in the American Billboard 200, while in countries like Germany, Austria, Norway and Denmark it occupies the top of the charts.
 "Burn" undoubtedly set a very high standard for the MKIII lineup, a very high starting point that this amazing lineup will have a hard time recreating later.